cindy12651269/llm-financial-qa-assistant/README.md

 The `Memory Builder` component of the project loads Markdown pages from the `docs` folder.
-It then divides these pages into smaller sections, calculates the embeddings (a numerical representation) of these sections with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) `sentence-transformer`, and saves them in an embedding database called [Chroma](https://github.com/chroma-core/chroma) for later use.
+It then divides these pages into smaller sections, calculates the embeddings (a numerical representation) of these sections with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) `sentence-transformers`, and saves them in an embedding database called [Chroma](https://github.com/chroma-core/chroma) for later use.

 When a user asks a question, the RAG ChatBot retrieves the most relevant sections from the Embedding database.